AI Silicon Innovation Edge Fog

 - Data privacy laws must be adhered to when handling sensitive information.

-- Regular audits can ensure ongoing compliance with evolving standards.
+- Regular audits can ensure ongoing compliance with evolving standards and regulations.

 - It's essential to document AI processes for transparency and accountability.